TomW49/final_proj_cc/README.md

 As titled, I chose my topic regarding loan defaults.
 Below is the task brief.

->"You’ve been hired by LendingClub, an online loan provider to help with some problems their business has been facing. <br><br>They are concerned about the default rate on their loans.
+>"You’ve been hired by LendingClub, an online loan provider to help with some problems their business has been facing.<br>They are concerned about the default rate on their loans.
 They want to understand who is likely to default and who they should lend to in the future."

 I have been provided with data sets as metioned further below.